Wind Ventures gears up to invest in startups looking at Latin America – TechCrunch

 Latin America has seen its startup scene dramatically accelerate in recent years, with deal volume rising from around 190 rounds per year from 2014 to 2016, to around 450 in 2018 and 2019 according to industry data.
 As venture deal volume has soared, so too has the dollar volume of venture investments in the region, with the same data indicating that $4.6 billion was deployed last year.
 That figure was sharply above 2018’s dollar result of just under $2 billion, the preceding record.

-So there should be plenty of deals to Wind to compete in for allocation.
+So there should be plenty of deals for Wind to compete in for allocation.
 The question for the CVC is whether its value-proposition can get it into the right rounds, and at the right price.
 We’ll keep track.